Customermates logoCustomermates logo Home

 Is there free contact management software?

 Yes.
-HubSpot and Zoho offer free versions with user limits (2-3 users) and restricted features.
-Open-source alternatives like Customermates can be self-hosted for free.
+HubSpot and Zoho offer free versions with user limits and restricted features.
+The Customermates AGPL core CRM can be self-hosted with PostgreSQL under Starter entitlements; external services remain separate.
 More details: Free CRM comparison.

 What's the difference between contact management and CRM?